 - Preheat oven to 375ºF.
 Grease 12-cup muffin tin or line with paper cups; set aside.

-- Gently add dry ingredients to large bowl, using spatula to gently stir a couple of times, then add in milk; use rubber spatula or large spoon to stir together wet and dry ingredients until just combined.
+- Gently add dry ingredients to large bowl of wet ingredients, using spatula to gently stir a couple of times, then add in milk; use rubber spatula or large spoon to stir together wet and dry ingredients until just combined.
 Fold in chocolate chips.
 Avoid over-mixing.
 Batter should be wet and fairly thick.

 - Evenly distribute batter into muffin pan, about 2/3 way full.

 - Bake muffins for 18-20 minutes, or until inserted toothpick comes out with no wet batter.
-Allow muffins to cool in pan for 5 minutes before transferring to wire rack to cool completely.
+Allow muffins to cool in pan for 5 minutes before transferring to wire rack to cool completely and enjoy!

 *You may sub half all-purpose flour with half whole wheat flour.
 Using all whole wheat white flour is also an option, though the muffins may turn out slightly more dense.